mt-akar/bottom_nav_layout/README.md

  - Lazy page loading
  - Page backstack

-If you don't want to deal with boilerplate code that coordinates bottom nav bar and app's top level destinations, you should use `bottom_nav_layout`.
+If you don't want to deal with boilerplate code for the behavior of bottom nav bar and app's top level destinations, you should use `bottom_nav_layout`.

 # Installation
 This package hasn't been released.
 Therefore the installation is directly from github.
 Add the following code to your `pubspec.yaml` file.